EriqLu/LCS-Website/README.md

 After our website, we are will develop an application, robotics, and a product that involves using a 3-D Printing to be present to new members for next year and for Engineering Open House coming this March 2018.
 Stay Tune.

 # Web Development Credits
-Alex Magana - Class of 2019, Jose Bucio - Class of 2018, Javier Garza - Class of 2020
+Alex Magana - Class of 2020, Jose Bucio - Class of 2018, Javier Garza - Class of 2021, Diego Frausto - Class of 2020